Dawahares

 The Dawahare family in front of their first store in 1917.
 Company founder, Srur Dawahare, is standing in the back left.

 Dawahares (pronounced DAW-hairs) was an American retail clothing department store chain.

+Srur Frank Dawahare, a Syrian immigrant who arrived in the U.S. with only five dollars, Dawahare eventually walked from Harlan to Letcher County as a pack peddler.
+He established the original Dawahare’s Department Store in Neon around 1918, a business that anchored the town's economy for 71 years and grew into a significant regional chain.

 History

-Dawahares was founded by Sarur Frank (S. F.) Dawahare, who immigrated from Syria in 1907 in Neon, Kentucky, and remained within the family for four generations.
+Dawahares was founded in 1918 in Neon, Kentucky, by Srur Frank (S. F.) Dawahare, an immigrant from Syria, and remained within the family for four generations.

-Expansion

 In 1979, the company expanded into the Cincinnati, Ohio market by acquiring the five-store Martin's Town & Country chain.
 The chain operated nearly 30 stores in Kentucky, Tennessee, West Virginia, and Ohio.

-Bankruptcy

 It declared bankruptcy in 2008 and liquidated its 22 remaining stores.